 Charming brick factories with their historical waterwheels sitting empty as a testament to an economy that had moved on in the late 70's and left in its wake hundreds of adorable yet depressed towns with boarded-up downtowns and a constituency content to live on the dole.
 A trend that began with the furniture industry migrating to North Carolina in the 1970's and progressed with the apparel industry moving to Mississippi and eventually furthered by Reaganomics in the mid 1980's that saw a mad flourish to outsource everything overseas.
 A quick injection to the GNP, we might add, but a devastating impact on local economies that has never recovered and largely responsible for the teetering state of the American middle class we know today.

 Kind people.
 Pleasant, gracious, accommodating descendent's of the Commonwealth.
 A populace who might have registered the merits of a Picasso, in Picasso's time, with the same resistance as Arkansas, or North Dakota.
-A culture with the genetic definition of administering techniques in a repetitive and redundant approach--buttom factories, shoes factories, Windsor chair factories--that precluded the slightest hint of innovative content.
+A culture with the genetic definition of administering techniques in a repetitive and redundant approach--button factories, shoes factories, Windsor chair factories--that precluded the slightest hint of innovative content.
 Pushing the bar.
 Furthering the compliance to this Known existence to a level of critical thinking required for not only the revitalization accomplished by North Carolina in stealing away the furniture industry, but the sort of critical thinking required to engage in an interesting and insightful conversation.

 I gave up and left New England to the New Englanders.
 Returning repeatedly since then to simply appreciate the landscape and the charming drives and the picturesque villages, and the seemingly stable infra-structures, but never with any expectations of winning their patronage.
 A patronage that after nearly 40 years in business is drawn almost exclusively from a demographic that is educated, liberal, affluent, and with the flexibility of recognizing and appreciating the impact of progressive content.

 There are thousands of towns in America identical to the withering mill towns of New England.
 Although not given to the manufacturing history, they exist along the byways and blue highways of all those states where our products are dismissed with an overwrought artistry.
 A consummate road tripper who enjoys meandering through these regions lost in time, I have witnessed the same scenes throughout the rural Midwest, mid-Atlantic states, the south, the plains, virtually everywhere defined by conservative politics and depressed ambitions.
-A regionalism defined by the overriding truisms of a downtown long-ago boarded-up in lieu of a Wall Mart situated in the county seat.
+A regionalism characterized by the overriding truisms of a downtown long-ago boarded-up in lieu of a Wall Mart situated in the county seat.
 A big box shopping center cluttered with Target and Home Depot and all the same box outlets and within striking distance a scattering of pseudo gated communities with a faux California architecture and a golf course and a need to hug the shores of a watered-down economy based on anything but authenticity.

 How do I appeal to such a culture?
 How do I incite some interest in our work to an area, if considered by land mass alone, dominates the map of America?
-More importantly, how do we convince them to withdraw from a dependency on a retail environment born from not just off-shore manufacturing, but accompanied with poor products at an affordable price.
+More importantly, how do we convince them to withdraw from a dependency on a retail environment born from not just off-shore manufacturing, but accompanied with lower quality products at a bargain price-point.
 How do we convince them that paying more for their shoes at a local shoemaker's shop is better.
 The shoes are better, but the long-term results of the shoemaker spending a portion of his profits with the local dressmaker, who in turn invests in lunch or dinner at the local eatery over the fast food chains.
 How do we circumvent a trend put into place 30 years ago now that has drained the life from all those towns and the resulting national economy in lieu of a misleading GNP spiraling upward on the backs of not only those who actually own those big box chains, but those investment shareholders who piggyback those profits.
 The profits of a single ownership, such as the Walton family of Wall Mart, who do not scatter their proceeds within these local communities.
 Who instead harbor those profits from a Texas stronghold in a manner that, on paper, appears to the economists as if our national economy is functioning when in truth it is not.